 Protocols must include initial and ongoing employee training as well as monitoring to minimize the risk of insider threats.
 Employees should be able to recognize phishing emails and be aware of proper password storage procedures.
 In environments where employee-owned devices are allowed, it’s up to organizations to require and implement security measures to protect data from compromise due to unauthorized access.

 Although improved access management is essential in healthcare cybersecurity, 39% of organizations say they lack qualified employees to create and manage security strategies.
 Twenty-seven percent simply can’t find qualified personnel to help.
-Bringing in experienced third-party cybersecurity experts may be necessary for the industry to get the full benefit of IAM protocols for ensuring appropriate access levels and protecting PHI.
+Onboarding experienced cybersecurity experts may be necessary for solving healthcare cybersecurity challenges to get the full benefit of IAM protocols for ensuring appropriate access levels and protecting PHI.